-And so, THE GREATEST NEED OF ANY SANCTIFIED CHILD OF GOD IS TO CONSTANTLY RECEIVE ALL THAT THE SANCTIFYING SPIRIT DELIGHTS TO the key to holy living: 'the promise of life' in the face of all else

-REVEAL: THOSE AWESOME REALITIES THAT ARE, IN FACT, HOLY INDICATIVES AND HOLY IMPERATIVES.
+And so, THE GREATEST NEED OF ANY SANCTIFIED CHILD OF GOD IS TO CONSTANTLY RECEIVE ALL THAT THE SANCTIFYING SPIRIT DELIGHTS TO REVEAL: THOSE AWESOME REALITIES THAT ARE, IN FACT, HOLY INDICATIVES AND HOLY IMPERATIVES.
 How differently we would see our present situations and future prospects, if such holy understanding remained at the heart of our personal focus!